vinayak-s-b/JavaFullStackDepartmentCRUD/README.md

   - Spring Boot
   - Spring Data JPA (for database interaction)
   - Spring Boot REST API (for communication between frontend and backend)
+  - JUnit & Mockito (for unit testing)

 - **Database**:
   - MySQL Database (or you can use H2/PostgreSQL depending on your setup)

+---

+## Testing Highlights
+  - Unit tests for Controller, Service, and Repository layers.
+  - Mocking with Mockito for efficient test execution.
+  - Use of MockMvc for testing REST API endpoints.
+  - H2 in-memory database for repository testing.

 ---

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: